We have compiled a few of the questions we are frequently asked about US Financial Aid.

 It may be worth noting that you can still make a repayment directly to your lender at any time, if you find what you have received is too much.
 Your lender's details can be found on the National Student Loan Data System (NSLDS).
 If you make a repayment within 120 days of loan disbursement, then your lender will treat this as a partial cancellation, with the appropriate adjustment of the loan fee and interest.

-If you are taking a US Federal Loan at the University of East Anglia, we will report your enrolment status on NSLDS so that repayment of any previous US student loans can be deferred.
+If you are receiving US Federal Student Aid whilst studying at the University of East Anglia, we will report your enrolment status on NSLDS so that repayment of any previous US student loans can be deferred.

-If you have any loans outstanding you will need to advise your lender that you are ‘in-school'.
-Please contact the UEA Financial Aid Administrators if you require us to sign an In-School Deferment Form.
+If you are studying with UEA but are not currently taking out any US Federal Student Aid, however still have prior loans outstanding, you will need to advise your lender that you are ‘in-school'.
+Then send us your an In-School Deferment Form to complete and sign - please contact the UEA Financial Aid Administrators with this.
 We can arrange a suitable time for you to come to the office and complete the form.
 Please be aware we will need to check over the details and sign the form before we can process it on your behalf.

 Once your federal loan has been processed ‘originated’ you will receive a Financial Aid Package through the post.
 This details your loan amounts and disbursement dates and it has been agreed with UK Visas and Immigration that this constitutes proof of funding.